 My favourite hobby is playing taiko drums, which are Japanese drums played in a group ensemble.
 They are usually very large drums that you hit with large sticks called “bachi”, so a great form of stress relief.
 It is also my main form of exercise since I am not what anyone would call athletic.
 I also love to travel and my bucket list is to visit every single continent – I just have Australia left!
 Lastly and most importantly, I find immense joy and entertainment in my 2-year-old daughter, Kayla (who is 6-months-old in the picture), and by the time you are reading this, Kayla may have a little brother!

+This is an installment of our ‘Member Spotlight’ series, in which we feature a CHES Member and share how their area of research and innovation is impacting health professions education.
+In doing so, we hope to help propagate ideas throughout the community and provide a mechanism by which CHES Members may identify opportunities for collaboration and expertise sharing.
 This issue focuses on Sean Maurice.
 Sean is the Assistant Dean of the Northern Medical Program and a Senior Lab Instructor in the Division of Medical Sciences at the University of Northern British Columbia.

 How did you come to be involved in community engagement work and qualitative research?

+I was trained as a bench scientist, studying extracellular matrix remodelling.
+When I took a teaching focused position at UNBC I wanted to continue doing that work and I was able to negotiate bench space and start-up funds for that purpose … but I also quickly learned of how the community of the north had fought for the university, and the medical school, which got me thinking about our responsibility to the community in a way I hadn’t felt so strongly growing up in Vancouver.
+This led to me wanting to engage with community, and to do what I could to support and improve rural health professions education.
+Within my first two years at the Northern Medical Program (NMP) I started two projects which continue to this day in some form.
+At the risk of looking (being?) a bit scattered academically, I enjoy the challenge of having a few very different projects on the go, along with working outside the discipline I originally trained in.
+Our systems are not really set up to encourage academic generalism, but I think it has a lot of value for our post-secondary institutions, to have some folks with broad and inter-disciplinary interests.
+My first taste of qualitative research came from a project on trust of the medical system in Carrier Sekani First Nations in north central BC (2009).
+I collaborated with Sarah de Leeuw (NMP), and Travis Holyk and Warner Adam from Carrier Sekani Family Services (CSFS); and collectively they supported me in learning new ways of doing research.
+I also got first hand exposure to the isolation and challenges of remote First Nations communities, along with the incredible strength of community in these places (Western society could learn a lot).
+I also learned about racism that still exists, in a very personal way.
+This initial collaboration has led to a variety of different projects working with CSFS over the years since.
+CSFS is doing a lot of creative and important work in this region and I’ve been privileged to be part of some of it.
 I also began work on the Healthcare Travelling Roadshow in 2009.
 I quite naïvely attended a rural health workforce symposium to get a better understanding of the history and challenges that the NMP was tasked with addressing.
 The Roadshow was an idea that came up as something that could be done within the next year, to help with the rural health workforce.
 I volunteered to take the lead on it and I have remained in that role as the project has grown over time.
 The Roadshow did not start out as a research project, but as a community engagement and university-high school outreach project, based on what we know from research; ie. that rural youth have greater barriers to overcome in pursuing healthcare career training, but if they do complete this training, they’re more likely (than their urban counterparts) to take up practice in a rural community.
 That is to say it fits within the scholarship of application and the scholarship of engagement (Woollard, R.F.
 2006.
 Caring for a Common Future: Medical Schools’ Social Accountability.
 Medical Education 40: 301; Boyer E. 1990.
 Scholarship Reconsidered: Priorities of the Professoriate.
 Princeton, NJ: The Carnegie Foundation for the Advancement of Teaching).
 More recently, I have started building research around the roadshow to better understand why it’s working so well and how it could be improved.

 How did you become involved in Health Professions Education (HPE) research?

 I have really enjoyed working with local First Nations and in engaging with rural youth and interprofessional healthcare students on the Roadshow.
 I realized along the way that there’s a great opportunity and need to study this type of work, to improve the health of some of our most important stakeholders (our stakeholders with the least access to healthcare): our rural and Indigenous peoples.
 I also realized that small towns and resource tight settings are often great sources of innovation, of interdisciplinary work, and of ‘common sense’ thinking; and that innovations in these settings can help not only other rural communities, but can also serve as pilots to inform potential larger scale innovations in urban settings.
+One of my recent projects, in collaboration with Andrea Gingerich and colleagues, is exploring how rural practitioners navigate overlapping relationships with patients.
+Through this work, we are elucidating how rural practitioners, by necessity, employ more sophisticated boundary navigating techniques than an urban practitioner might need to.
+This work is also relevant outside of the rural context and has the potential to inform how we teach all healthcare students about boundary navigation, to better prepare them for various possible practice contexts.

 What have you been exploring in your current scholarship?